 35. Marabunda Food

-From the tapas and dishes that fill its menu, the influence of Ovejas Negras in Marabunda Food’s chef, Francis Balongo, is clear.
-P
+From the tapas and dishes that fill its menu, the influence of Ovejas Negras on Marabunda Food’s chef, Francis Balongo, is clear.

-ou can imagine and salivate at the same time: chicharrón de papada fried with lime, carabinero croquette or salmon tiradito in mango tiger’s milk.
+You can imagine and salivate at the same time: chicharrón de papada fried with lime, carabinero croquette or tiradito of salmon in mango tiger’s milk.

 A fresh and lively space a few steps from the Alameda de Hércules.